Periodontal TherapyAn Overview

 Patients with gum disease are more likely to experience a decline in their oral wellness and their systemic health.
 Late-stage gum disease has been linked to an increased risk of serious medical conditions and poor health.

-Gum disease increases the risk of:
+Gum disease increases the risk of the following:

 - Cardiovascular disease